 - You will gain exposure to rural health and be a champion for health equity and distribution.

 AHEC Scholars: Preparing Students for Success in a Changing World

-We are now accepting applicants until classes are filled for the 2021-23 AHEC Scholars Program.
-To apply, download and fill out the application form, save it to your computer, and email it to Patricia.Parrish@conehealth.com.
-Click here for the 2021-23 AHEC Scholars Program application form.
+We are now accepting applicants until classes are filled for the 2021-23 AHEC Scholars Program: Cohort 4.
+Apply online now.
 Please note that you will need to download the PDF to your computer and then open it to be able to utilize the fill-in PDF features.